 The framative gravitational field g does not have to be the same everywhere.
 Suppose we have a bear located at the north pole, a penguin located at the south pole, and a troll located in a small hollow space at the center of the earth.
 Then the gravitational field g at these locations, measured relative to the earth-centered earth-fixed reference frame, is

 where @ECNR refers to an earth-centered non-rotating reference frame, and x̂ is a unit vector pointing toward the north celestial pole, roughly in the direction of the star Polaris.
 The total acceleration a of the bear is zero, because the downward force of gravity is compensated by an upward force from the ice, pushing upward against his feet.
 Similar words apply to the penguin.
 The troll is not subject to any gravitational force or any contact force, so he just rattles around loose.

-Here ffNP refers to “freely falling at the North Pole”.
-The bear is weightless, but is not in free fall.
+Here “@ffNP” refers to “freely falling at the North Pole”.
+The bear is weightless in this frame, but is not in free fall.
 He is subject to an upward force from the ice.
-This upward force is not opposed by any gravitational force in the special frame, so he accelerates upwards, towards Polaris.
+This upward force is not opposed by any gravitational force in this particular frame, so he accelerates upwards, towards Polaris.

 The penguin is subject to a strong gravitational force towards Polaris, which is half-canceled by the force of the ice pushing on his feet.

 More generally, each of the values in equation 7 is related to the corresponding value in equation 6 by adding 9.8 m/s/s in the +x̂ direction.

 We can use equation 6 to calculate the difference between the gravitational field acting on the bear and the gravitational field acting on the troll.
 We can also use equation 7 to calculate the same thing, and we get the same value.
 In fact, we get the same value in any nonrotating frame.

 The δg on the LHS of equation 8 is the difference between two gravitational fields.
 Newton’s law of universal gravitation gives us a more general expression for δg, namely: